catkims/catkims/README.md

 ### Hi, I'm Catherine 👋
 I am currently a senior at the University of Michigan, studying computer science and cognitive science.
 I like designing things but I'm also interested in learning new AI technology.
-I like playing soccer but I'm usually indoors playing games on my switch 😅

 📫 How to reach me: catkims@umich.edu
 <!--